Discover the best views in New Zealand and build an itinerary filled with the most incredible sights.

 Akaroa Harbour, Canterbury

 Akaroa is a small town located on the coast of the South Island.
-An approximate 1.5-hour drive from Christchurch (along State Highway 75), the town is famous for its 19th century British and French architecture.
+But don’t let its size deceive you, as this place packs so many awesome things to do that you’ll surely enjoy.
+An approximate 1.5-hour drive from Christchurch (along State Highway 75), the town is famous for its 19th-century British and French architecture.

 Although the buildings and the history of the small coastal town are fascinating, they aren’t the only things that make it stand out as an incredible destination in New Zealand.